Top Walmart Scams: Online Walmart Shoppers Beware

 • Sent from a domain that isn’t Walmart’s

-If you receive this type of email, do not reply to it or click on any links.
-You can log in to your account on the Walmart official site to check your recent order status or contact Walmart support.
+If you receive a phony-looking Walmart email, do not reply to it or click on any links.
+You can log in to your account on Walmart's official site to check your recent order status or contact Walmart support.

 5. Walmart money transfer scams